Still can’t decide where to go on student exchange?

 Exchange is a great chance to clear those pesky modules that might hurt your GPA.
 For example, I was sure I’d struggle with a compulsory Econs module, so I cleared it during summer school in South Korea.

 GPA-preservation aside, you can also choose interesting modules you won’t find in your home uni.
 Like Harry Potter at Durham University in the UK, or Snow and Ice research at Lulea University of Technology in Sweden.
 The latter includes building an igloo!
-While these unique modules may not count toward your degree, you’ll learn something cool and have fun.
+These unique modules may not count toward your degree, you’ll learn something cool while having fun.

 For many students, this is the most important thing — which country and uni do you want to be in?

 Favourite countries are really a matter of personal preference.
 If you love your K-pop oppas, then South Korea is the obvious choice!
 Maybe you want to immerse yourself in a lively, colourful culture — try Latin America or Spain.
-Or if you love the arts and theatre scene then perhaps New York City.
-Love the chill beach life — try Australia or LA.
+Or if you love the arts and theatre scene, you’ll enjoy New York City.
+For laidback beach bums, consider sunny Australia or LA.

 Also do consider facets of culture like language and food!
-Unless your goal is to pick up a new language, it might be easier to make friends in English-speaking countries.
+Unless you want to learn a new language, it’ll be easier to make friends in English-speaking countries.

-Food also makes a big impact on your experience — after all, it’s a great pick-me-up when you’re feeling down.
-So consider if you enjoy the country’s cuisine and if you’re not great in the kitchen, consider if you can afford to eat out most of the time!
+Food also makes a big impact on your experience.
+After all, it’s a great pick-me-up when you’re feeling down.
+So think about whether you enjoy the country’s cuisine!

 5) University prestige